Officers of the Faculty

 Overview

-The MBA program has been in existence at AUB since the mid-1940s and is committed to the highest standards of quality in graduate management education.
-The Master of Business Administration (MBA) is a general management program that encompasses the different areas of business and offers a robust knowledge platform comprised of a set of functional, cross-functional and skill-based core and elective courses.
-A variety of electives are available to choose from so students can tailor their learning experience to suit their individual needs.
+The MBA program was launched in the mid-1940s and is continuously committed to the highest standards of quality in graduate management education.
+The MBA is a general management program that covers the various areas of business and offers students a robust knowledge platform comprised of a set of functional, cross-functional and skill-based courses.
+Indeed, a set of core courses as well as a variety of electives courses are available for students to choose from to tailor their learning experience to suit their individual needs.

-Starting Fall 2020, OSB is delivering the MBA program in two modes: in-person on campus and online.
-At the time of applying to the MBA program, the applicant must specify whether the application is for the on-campus MBA or the online MBA program (OMBA).
+Starting Fall 2020, OSB delivers the MBA program in two modalities: in residence on campus and online.
+When applying to the MBA program, the applicant must specify whether the application is for the on-campus MBA or the online MBA program (OMBA).
 Applicants to either mode of delivery, i.e., MBA or OMBA, are subjected to the same admission criteria.
-The only difference is in the mode of delivering the program.

-All our courses will provide students with opportunities to learn, practice and lead.
-Our graduates acquire the vital knowledge and skills to go on and build prosperous careers in various industries, including Management Consulting, Entrepreneurship, Banking, Marketing, Media and others.
+All MBA courses provide students with opportunities to learn, practice and lead in a number of industries including Management Consulting, Entrepreneurship, Banking, Marketing, Media and others.

-The MBA curriculum is composed of eight (8) core courses and a choice of 4 electives from a list of courses covering important areas of interest to the students.
+The MBA curriculum is composed of eight (8) core courses and a choice of 4 elective courses from a list of courses offering important areas of interest to the students.
 The program is offered on a full-time and part-time basis to suit the needs of students.
 Completion period ranges between 10 and 20 months depending on student preferences.
 It is the only graduate program at OSB which starts every fall and spring of the academic year.

 The Curriculum